Skybertronic/yahtzee/README.md

 To start the game, you have to open the JAR-File via the command prompt:

-cd path\to\the\file
+Change the directory to the file-path: cd path\to\the\file

+Execute the file:
 java -jar filename.jar

 Required: